 To paraphrase Mark Twain, a run is something I want to have done, but not something I want to do.

 I am only able to run because I never decide to go running.
 Instead I put on my running gear, walk to the place where the run is set to start, and then start running.
-At no point do I ask myself “Shall I go for a run?” because I know the answer will be “No, of course not, there’s the news in Lithuanian on, and I don’t want to miss it”
+At no point do I ask myself “Shall I go for a run?” because I know the answer will be “Absolutely not, there’s the news in Lithuanian on, and I don’t want to miss it”

 Once I start running, my body fights back, making it clear that running is not on its priority list.
 If I push past that, I get into a rhythm and soon I’m enjoying myself and able to feel smug in the way only people doing cardio exercise can.